-What to do at the start of the test Check that seating is appropriately spaced and that no pupil can see another pupil's test paper.
-Check that pupils don't have mobile phones or other disruptive items.
-Check that pupils don't have any materials or equipment that may give them extra help.
-Ensure that each pupil has a copy of Paper 1: questions.
-Write the start and finish times on the board so that all pupils can see them.
-How to introduce the test Write the start and minist times on the board so that all pupils can see them.
+What to do at the start of the test

+- Check seating is appropriately spaced and that no pupil can see another pupil's test paper. - Check pupils do not have mobile phones or other disruptive items. - Check pupils do not have any materials or equipment that may give them extra help. - Ensure each pupil has a copy of Paper 1: questions. - Write the start and finish times on the board so that all pupils can see them.

+How to introduce the test

 It is important to brief pupils fully at the start of each test.
 You should use this script to introduce Paper 1: questions.

 This is the key stage 2 English grammar, punctuation and spelling test Paper 1: questions.

 You should have Paper 1: questions in front of you.

 You will need a blue or black pen or a dark pencil.

-Write your name, school name and DE number on the front of your test paper.
+Write your name, school name and DfE number on the front of your test paper.

 [If any pupil's name differs from the name provided during pupil registration, instruct the pupil to write both names on the paper.]

-Open your test paper to page 3.1 will read the instructions to you.
-Questions and answers Three are different types of question for you to answer in different ways.
+Open your test paper to page 3.
+I will read the instructions to you.

+Questions and answers

+There are different types of question for you to answer in different ways.
 The space for your answer shows you what type of answer is needed.
 Write your answer in the space provided.
 Do not write over any barcodes.

+Multiple-choice answers

-Multiple-choice answers For some questions, you do not need to do any writing.
+For some questions, you do not need to do any writing.
 Read the instructions carefully so that you know how to answer each question.

+Short answers

-Short answers Some questions are followed by a line or a box.
+Some questions are followed by a line or a box.
 This shows that you need to write a word, a few words or a sentence.

+Marks

-Marks The number under each line at the side of the page tells you the number of marks available for each question.
+The number under each line at the side of the page tells you the number of marks available for each question.

 You should work through the booklet until you are asked to stop.

 Work as quickly and as carefully as you can.
 If you finish before the end, go back and check your work.

+You have 45 minutes to answer the questions in this booklet.

 You should try to answer all of the questions.
 If you can't answer a question, move on to the next one and return to it later if you have time.

 Pay particular attention to any instructions within test questions.

-To make sure your answers aro he marked, don't write in the grey areas, on the barcode o
+To make sure your answers can be marked, don't write in the grey areas, on the barcode or on the lines at the top and bottom or the edge of the page and don't crumple your test paper.

+If you want to change your answer, put a line through the response you don't want the marker to read.
+If you have to use a rubber, make sure you rub out your answer completely before writing a new one.

+If you have any questions during the test, you should put your hand up and wait for someone to come over to you.
+Remember, we can't help you to answer any of the test questions.

+You must not talk to each other.

+Are there any questions you want to ask me now?

+I will tell you when you have 5 minutes left.
+I will tell you when the test is over and to stop writing.
+You may now start the test.

+satspapers.org

+How to deal with issues during the test